mwweissmann/ocaml-socketcan/README.md

 The full interface can be seen in the [API documentation](http://mwweissmann.github.io/ocaml-socketcan/).

-OCaml-SocketCAN requires the [OCaml posix-time](https://github.com/mwweissmann/ocaml-posix-time) library.
+To compile OCaml-SocketCAN you need to have the Linux header files on your system.
+OCaml-SocketCAN also requires the [OCaml posix-time](https://github.com/mwweissmann/ocaml-posix-time) library for timestamps on CAN frames.
-If you install via [OPAM](https://opam.ocaml.org/) or your package manager the requirements should be installed automatically.

 The source code of time is available under the MIT license.